-Initiative Lead organisation Role Rationale FAIRR Initiative FAIRR Investor member An investor coalition focused on environmental, social and governance (ESG) risks in protein supply chains.
-The initiative supports investors through research as well as by running collaborative engagements with the food industry.
-Global investor coalition on workplace mental health CCLA Lead and signatory A global investor coalition coordinated by CCLA to galvanise the investment community into action on corporate mental health.
-Healthy Markets Initiative ShareAction Signatory Asking companies to commit to producing healthier products and to make these products more available, affordable and accessible.
-Investor Action on Antimicrobial Resistance Access to Medicine Foundation; FAIRR Initiative; Principles for Responsible Investment; UK Department of Health and Social Care Signatory A coalition to galvanise investor efforts to address global antimicrobial resistance.
-Investor Coalition on Food Policy Food Foundation Member Exists to engage with policymakers to advocate for well-designed regulation aimed at creating a healthier, more sustainable and more affordable food system.
-Investor statement on technology, mental health and wellbeing AXA Investment Managers; Sycomore Asset Management Signatory Collaborative engagement initiative to help tech companies define policies and implement measures to mitigate the potential negative impact of technology on their end consumers' mental health and wellbeing.
-Long-term Investors in People's Health ShareAction Signatory Broad coalition of investors coordinated and run by ShareAction to tackle major public health issues.
+supports investors through research as well as by running collaborative engagements with the food industry.
+Global investor CCLA Lead and signatory A global investor coalition coordinated by coalition on workplace CCLA to galvanise the investment community mental health into action on corporate mental health.
+Healthy Markets ShareAction Signatory Asking companies to commit to producing Initiative healthier products and to make these products more available, affordable and accessible.
+Investor Action Access to Medicine A coalition to galvanise investor efforts to Signatory on Antimicrobial Foundation; FAIRR address global antimicrobial resistance.
+Resistance Initiative; Principles for Responsible Investment; UK Department of Health and Social Care Investor Coalition Food Foundation Member Exists to engage with policymakers to on Food Policy advocate for well-designed regulation aimed at creating a healthier, more sustainable and more affordable food system.
+Investor statement AXA Investment Collaborative engagement initiative to help Signatory tech companies define policies and implement on technology, mental Managers; Sycomore health and wellbeing Asset Management measures to mitigate the potential negative impact of technology on their end consumers' mental health and wellbeing.
+ShareAction Broad coalition of investors coordinated and Long-term Investors Signatory in People's Health run by ShareAction to tackle major public health issues.